pmean/classes/introduction-to-r/01/src/simon-5505-01-directions.md

 -   Modify the file name
     -   Use your last name instead of "simon"
     -   Change "demo" to "aids-cases"
--   Modify the documentation headers
+-   Modify the documentation
     -   Add your name
+    -   Remove sections labelled "Comments on the code"
     -   Optional: change the copyright statement

 [ref91]: https://github.com/pmean/classes/blob/master/introduction-to-r/01/src/simon-5505-01-demo.qmd